-Summer is finally here and with it comes the desire to lounge in the sun, eat watermelon and grill anything covered in barbecue sauce.
+Summer is almost here and with it comes the desire to lounge in the sun, eat watermelon and grill anything covered in barbecue sauce.

 The first thing most people think of when they hear barbecue is ribs and they are certainly a first on our list when we get grilling.